Membranoproliferative glomerulonephritis is a kidney disorder that involves inflammation and changes to kidney cells. It may lead to kidney failure.

 - Dipyridamole, with or without aspirin

 - Medicines to suppress the immune system, such as cyclophosphamide

 Treatment is more effective in children than in adults.
 Dialysis or kidney transplant may eventually be needed to manage kidney failure.

 The disorder often slowly gets worse and eventually results in chronic kidney failure.

-Half of patients with this condition develop chronic kidney failure within 10 years.
+Half of people with this condition develop chronic kidney failure within 10 years.
 This is more likely in those who have higher levels of protein in their urine.

 When to Contact a Medical Professional